goodtocode/analytics/README.md

-src | - | Contains the C# solution, project files and source code. src | Analytics.Activities | Workflow activities to be the steps of an Durable Function Orchestration src | Analytics.Domain | Domain Entities for this solutions services. src | Analytics.Unit.Tests | Unit tests against fakes for cognitive services and text analytics.
+src | - | Contains the C# solution, project files and source code. src | Analytics.Activities | Workflow activities to be the steps of an Durable Function Orchestration src | Analytics.Domain | Domain Entities for this solutions services. src | Analytics.Tests | Tests against fakes and reals for cognitive services and text analytics.

 #### /infrastructure ARM Templates
 Path | Contents